AntonUrb/cloud-design/README.md

 4. kubectl (see https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html to set up your kubectl to work with your cloud)
 5. Docker

+## Project structure

+The project consists of 3 micro services we made ourselves, API gateway(which routes the traffic to each app), billing-app(which handles everything billing related), movies-app(which handles everything movies related).
+Our project also has RabbitMQ and 2 postgres instances.
+All of the services run in Docker containers which only have the bare minimum software to run all the apps inorder to provide easier scaleability and lower costs.

+Our project leverages EKS(AWS Elastic Kubernetes service) for microservice deployment and scaling across multiple AZs(Availability Zones) for high availability.
+The use of API Gateway, Route 53, and ALB allows efficient handling of both internal and external traffic.
+Terraform and Helm simplify infrastructure management, while CloudWatch ensures comprehensive monitoring.
+Each component, including databases and messaging via RabbitMQ, is optimized for redundancy and fault tolerance.

+This architecture exemplifies best practices in cloud-native, microservices-based applications, balancing security, scalability, and maintainability that we could build in our first actual cloud based project.

 ## Running the project
 **!!!Warning!!!**